 There is an electric car charging station at the bottom.

 - $8 each additional adult

 - $6 per child

-Fee includes a bumper sticker and certificate celebrating your momentous achievement, and a CD narrating your drive both up and down!
+Fee includes a bumper sticker and certificate celebrating your momentous achievement, and a Certificate narrating your drive both up and down!